Bayesian Inference over the Stiefel Manifold via the Givens Representation: Experiments

 \subsection{Uniform Sampling on the Stiefel Manifold}

 We sample uniformly from the Stiefel manifold of various sizes to assess the practical scalability of the Givens representation.
-We compare its sampling efficiency and $\hat{R}$ values to EMHMC on 500 post-warmup samples from each method (Table \ref{tab:rhat_neff}).
+We compare its sampling efficiency and $\hat{R}$ values to GMC using 500 post-warmup samples from each method (Table \ref{tab:rhat_neff}).
+We chose the step size tuning parameter of GMC by manually trying several possible values, then selecting the specific value that produced the highest number of effective samples per second over 500 samples.

-As mentioned in section \ref{measureGivens}, to uniformly samples the Stiefel manifold in the Givens representations, the change of measure term, Equation \ref{eq:final_change_of_measure}, must be computed as part of the likelihood.
-Meanwhile, uniform sampling over the Stiefel manifold is achieved in EMHMC simply using a constant likelihood because the method uses the original matrix coordinates.
-However, as mentioned in section \ref{scaling}, this comes at the cost of an expensive HMC update to ensure the updated parameter still satisfies the constraints..
-In practice, we find that EMHMC scales better as $n$ is increased, although the approach using the Givens representation in Stan remains competitive (Figure \ref{fig:scaling}).
+As mentioned in Section \ref{measureGivens}, to uniformly sample the Stiefel manifold in the Givens representation, the change-of-measure term, Equation \ref{eq:final_change_of_measure}, must be computed as part of the density.
+Meanwhile, uniform sampling over the Stiefel manifold is achieved in GMC simply using a constant density because the method uses the canonical matrix coordinates.
+However, as mentioned in section \ref{scaling}, this comes at the cost of an expensive HMC update to ensure that the updated parameter still satisfies the constraints.
+In practice, we find that GMC scales better as $n$ is increased, although the approach using the Givens representation in Stan remains competitive (Figure \ref{fig:scaling}).